matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. When you yank something, it goes into the `0` buffer, unlike on deletion/change/whatever.
 You can imagine how this is useful.
 1. `:sort` with some kind of selection (visual works well), will sort the selected lines alphabetically.
 1. `i` can be used as a prefix for "in". `ciw` will change the word you're currently in, `ci"  does the same for a quotation, `cit` changes inside of an HTML tag.
+1. `:set spell` and `:set nospell` will en/disable spellcheck, respectively.
+While spell-checking, `]s` and `[s` will jump to the next/previous misspelling, `z=` will bring up suggested replacements, and `zg` will add the word under the cursor to the dictionary.
+1. `gUiw` will swap the current word to uppercase. `guiw` will do the same to lowercase.
+1. `~` will toggle the current character's case.

 ## General Editing
 1. `u` will undo a change